CLASS Policies and Procedures

 Questions regarding grades in CLASS courses must be resolved within 90 calendar days following the posting of the grade.
 Grade changes are approved only for correction of errors in computing the grade, and a grade change form must be submitted no later than the close of the semester/summer session following the posting of the grade.

-Grades of I (incomplete) must be resolved within one year of the posting of the grade.
-Incomplete grades must be resolved with the instructor awarding the grade.
-Incomplete grades cannot be resolved by reenrolling (reregistering) for the course in question.
+Grades of I (incomplete) must be resolved within one year of the posting of the grade unless your agreement with your instructor is for less time.
+Incomplete grades must be resolved with the instructor awarding the grade and an Incomplete Agreement signed by the student and the instructor should be filled in the department.
+Incomplete grades cannot be resolved by re-enrolling for the course in question.

 To determine the fulfillment of degree requirements, the required grade point average for graduation is calculated as described in the Academic Regulations and Degree Requirements section of this catalog with the following differences:

-- No I grade can be remaining at the time of graduation.
+- No incomplete grades (grades of I) can be remaining at the time of graduation.
+For more information on “incomplete grades” please read: Grade Explanations .

 Degrees are not awarded automatically upon completion of the scholastic requirements.
-To be a candidate for a degree, students must submit an application for graduation by the stated deadline in the university schedule, for the intended semester of graduation.
+To be a candidate for a degree, students must submit an application for graduation by logging in to myUH.
+Applications should be filed during the graduation filing period as listed in the Academic Calendar .
 Candidates for graduation who were previously disapproved must reapply.

-Successful graduation candidates can anticipate the posting of the degree within 60 days after the official closing date of the semester, and the receipt of their diplomas approximately two weeks after the degree is posted.
+Successful graduation candidates can anticipate the posting of the degree within 4-6 weeks after the official closing date of the term, and the receipt of their diplomas approximately two weeks after the degree is posted.

 Undergraduate Course Load